pgdr/talks/foss-faq/PITCHME.md

 # FAQ

 +++
+> Do I need to be afraid of open source?

+1. Are you only _using_ software?
+No
+2. Are you distributing/selling software?
+Perhaps

++++
+> Do I need to give away my software if I use open source?

+Not unless you distribute software containing copyleft software

++++
 > What is "Open Source" software?

-Software that can be freely accessed, used, changed, and shared (in modified or unmodified form) by anyone.
-Open source software is made by many people, and distributed under licenses that comply with the Open Source Definition.
+Software that can be freely accessed, used, changed, and shared by anyone.

 +++